srinjoyc/fcl-docs/README.md

 Sends arbitrary scripts, transactions, and requests to Flow.

-This method onsumes an array of [builders](https://google.ca) that are to be resolved and sent.
+This method consumes an array of [builders](https://google.ca) that are to be resolved and sent.
 The builders required to be included in the array depend on the [interaction](##`Interactions`) that is being built.

 ### Note